 Sloth bears are classed as vulnerable with a decreasing population due to habitat loss and poaching.
 Longevity is from 20 to 25 years.

 For an online and updated version of the above map click here to open the IUCN map viewer.

 Status: Classified as “vulnerable” on the IUCN Red List.
-It is listed in Appendix I of CITES.
-They are protected under the Flora and Fauna Protection Ordinance of Sri Lanka.
-The bears are killed by farmers because of damage to crops, and also by hunters seeking their gall bladders for use in Asian medicine.
+The species is listed in Appendix I of CITES and is protected under the Flora and Fauna Protection Ordinance of Sri Lanka.
+Sloth bears are killed by farmers because of damage to crops, and also by hunters seeking their gall bladders for use in Asian medicine.

 Kingdom: Animalia Phylum: Chordata Class: Mammalia Order: Carnivora Family: Ursidae